lfsa90/DataScience-LisbonAirbnb/README.md

 ## Results <a name="Results"></a>
 The detailed analysis and main conclusions/results are availabe in [here](https://www.google.pt]).

-* Price fluctuatuion over time
+* Price fluctuation over time

 ![price_vs_time](price_vs_time.png)
 For 2019, the prices decrease after Summer time until December.